 The check engine light is one of the most crucial warning lights on your car’s dashboard.
 It usually indicates an issue with your engine and could illuminate for various reasons.

 When this light illuminates, it means your onboard computer has detected an issue that needs to be addressed.
 If it comes on due to a safety concern, an additional triangle with an exclamation mark will illuminate as well.

 Sometimes, the issue may be as minor as a loose gas cap.
 On the other hand, your check engine light could indicate more serious issues, like engine misfires or defective oxygen sensors.

 If your car’s check engine light comes on, it is imperative that you get it checked by an experienced mechanic promptly to diagnose and address the issue.

 10. Electronic stability control indicator

-The electronic stability control indicator light is a warning light that comes on when there is a problem with the electronic stability control system in your vehicle.
-This system helps to keep your vehicle stable and under control, so it’s important to keep an eye on the indicator light and get any problems checked out as soon as possible.
+The electronic stability control indicator light is a warning signal that illuminates when something goes wrong with the electronic stability control system in your vehicle.
+This system helps keep your car stable and under control, so it’s essential to keep an eye on any problems that appear.

 In most cases, the electronic stability control (ESC) system will still function even if its indicator light is on.
 However, in some cases, it may not be functioning optimally and you’ll likely see a triangle with an exclamation mark underneath it.

 If in doubt about what to do, consult your owner’s manual or take your car to an experienced mechanic for further assistance.